Professor Ryuta KAWASHIMA, MD

 • Functional mapping of higher cognitive functions of humans.

-• Neuroimaging study for brain plasticity in performing cognitive intervension in humans.
+• Neuroimaging study for brain plasticity in performing cognitive intervention in humans.

 • Decoding of higher cognitive activities of humans.